 In some cases, the government can help with the costs of lawyers for court action by providing ‘legal aid’.

-Legal aid has lots of conditions and restrictions.
+- Legal aid has several conditions and restrictions.
 You may need to pay it back at some later date.

 - Legal aid is available only for matters that you are unable to resolve without a lawyer acting for you in court, or to help you settle a matter out of court.

 - You cannot get legal aid for divorce or if you only want to talk to a lawyer.

 If you need advice but you are not sure you can afford a lawyer, a Citizens Advice Bureau or Community Law Centre may be able to help.

 They also have restrictions on who can and cannot use their services, but they are a good place to start and they can tell you if you may qualify for legal aid.